 As detailed in the Directors' Remuneration Report last year, the impact of the Akston licensing agreement is relevant for the 2020 Grant (three year performance period to 30 June 2022) and 2021 Grant (three year performance period to 30 June 2023).
 In order to measure performance on a fair and consistent basis, the Committee has adjusted the final year underlying EPS for the 2020 Grant to reflect the actual Akston R&D costs incurred at the vesting date.
-This adjustment recognises that these R&D costs were not included in the base year of the performance period to 30 June 2024) and future years, the Committee is mindful that the base year will have some R&D actual costs from the Akston deal.
+This adjustment recognises that these R&D costs were not included in the base year of the performance period and maintains the overall level of stretch in the targets so the targets are not less difficult to satisfy.
+For the 2022 Grant (three year performance period to 30 June 2024) and future years, the Committee is mindful that the base year will have some R&D actual costs from the Akston deal.
 Therefore, the actual Akston R&D costs will be adjusted for both the base year and the year of vesting to enable performance to be measured on a like-for-like basis as was agreed for the 2021 Grant.
 The Committee believes that this is the right approach as the payments for the development of Akston are lumpy and uncertain as to timing between financial years.